carloocchiena/django_erp/README.md

 To run the automated test, input `python manage.py test --parallel auto --verbosity=2`.

-At the moment there are more than 70 test cases, covering from models, to forms, to views, and their underlying logics.
+At the moment there are more near 100 test cases, covering from models, to forms, to views, and their underlying logics.

 ## Example screenshots